Hørizøns

-Hørizøns is the fourth studio album by German symphonic metal band Beyond the Black.
+Hørizøns is the fourth studio album by the German symphonic metal band Beyond the Black.
 It was released on 19 June 2020 through Napalm Records.
 The album is noted to distance from the band's more symphonic roots in favor of "a more modern direction".

 On 6 March 2020, the band released the album's first single "Misery".
 The following month, on 3 April, Beyond the Black released the second single for "Golden Pariahs" while also announcing their fourth studio album to be released on 19 June.
-On 2 December, Beyond the Black released the fourth single for "Dancing in the Dark".
+On 2 December, Beyond the Black released the third single for "Human".